 Physical vapor deposition or PVD is a high temperature vacuum process that produces a vapor of metal in a large chamber.
 After the metal is able to reach a vapor it is then deposited onto the faucet.
 This process gives a very stong and durable finish.
 Even with this durable PVD finish, Huntington Brass recommends cleaning your faucet with only soap and warm water.
 The use of any abrasive cleaners or chemicals will void the finish warranty of your HB product.
 Although PVD finishes are scratch resistant on the surface, excessive rubbing and use of abrasives can over time cause undesirable effects.

 Any type of industrial cleaner or abrasive material can potentially cause damage to the finish of you HB product.
 Refrain from using any such chemical or abrasives such as toilet bowl cleaners, concentrated cleaners & disinfectants, scrubbing pads, steel wool, etc., especially anything containing alcohol or acetone.
 The use of any of these products on you HB faucet and/or fixture will immediately void the finish warranty.

 To clean you HB shower head first check and see what kind of shower head it is.
-If your shower head has “Easy Clean” rubber nipples then you can simply wipe the face of the shower to loosen any deposits in the rubber nipples.
+If your shower head has “Easy Clean” rubber tips then you can simply wipe the face of the shower to loosen any deposits in the rubber tips.
 If your shower head does not have rubber nipple then you can use a 50/50 solution of vinegar and water to clean away any areas with excessive deposits.
 Try to let the solution come in contact with the finished areas of the shower head as little as possible.

 A warranty certificate is included with every faucet that is purchased.
 If that is not available please visit the warranty page on this website.